Ginger Snaps Baking Affairs

 Happy Baking!

-These Lemon Curd Cookies are a soft and tender butter cookie that's filled with a bright and tangy lemon curd.
-There's even a dusting of powdered sugar sprinkled over the top!
+These easy lemon curd thumbprint cookies are a soft and tender lemon butter cookie that's filled with a bright and tangy homemade lemon curd.
+They're covered in a dusting of powdered sugar and are the perfect cookie for lemon lovers!

 Print Recipe Pin Recipe